-Desire comes from the body.
+Desire comes from the body, neediness from the mind.

 Like hunger and gluttony.